-In March 2024, we established an at-the-market ("ATM") offerings program to sell up to \$5.0 million of the Company's common stock.
-During the three months ended March 31, 2024, we issued 124,600 shares of common stock for \$0.7 million gross proceeds.
-The Company incurred \$0.2 million of offering costs, which are recorded in additional paid-in capital in the consolidated balance sheet.
+In March 2024, we established an at-the-market ("ATM") offerings (ATM) offering program to sell up to \$5.0 million of the Company's common stock.
+During the three months ended March 31, 2024 As of June 30, 2024, we issued 124,600 shares of common stock for have \$0.71.7 million gross proceeds. available under the offering program for future sales of our common stock.

+The Company incurred \$0.2 million of recorded the ATM gross sales proceeds and offering costs which are recorded in additional paid-in capital in of the consolidated balance sheet.
+The following table summarizes the Company's ATM sales activity during the period indicated (in thousands):